 If the eggs and embryos were healthy and no other issues are apparent, you may get the results you want with your second IVF cycle.
 We at Indo Nippon IVF believe in giving you an honest appraisal of your chances of getting pregnant and having a healthy baby.

-Coping with a failed fertility treatment cycle is not easy and failed treatments take an emotional and financial toll.
-So it’s normal to feel frustration and sadness.
-Be sure to seek out support from a counseling professional, a support group, or your friends and family while you navigate the fertility treatment arena.
+Coping with a failed fertility treatment cycle, is not easy and failed treatments take an emotional and financial toll.
+So, it’s normal to feel frustrated and sad.
+Be sure to seek out support from a counselling professional, a support group or your friends and family while you navigate the fertility treatment arena.
 Above all, do not lose hope, be kind and gentle with yourself as well as your partner.
 Remember, however hard the journey may be, the goal at the end is worth every effort that you put in.

 Starting a family is exciting!
 Once you have made the decision, you’d probably like to get pregnant straight away.